Bhausaheb Maharaj

 Bhausaheb Maharaj (c.
 1843 - c.
 1914) was the founder of the Inchegeri Sampradaya, to which the well-known Indian guru Nisargadatta Maharaj belonged.

 Biography

 Background

 Bhausaheb Maharaj was born in 1843 as Venkatesh Khanderao Deshpande.
-Bhausaheb Maharaj belonged to the Deshastha Brahmin caste, the same caste to which the thirteenth century Varkari saint and philosopher Dnyaneshwar belonged, the 16th century sant Eknath, and the 17th century saint and spiritual poet Samarth Ramdas.
-Dnyaneshwar was universally acclaimed for his commentary on the Bhagvad Gita.
-Eknath published an extensive poem called the Eknathi Bhagwat in the 16th century.
-Other works of Eknath include the Bhavartha Ramayana, the Rukmini Swayamwara and the Swatma Sukha.
-Samarth Ramdas, who was also the spiritual adviser to Shivaji, wrote the Dasbodh.
+Bhausaheb Maharaj belonged to the Deshastha Brahmin caste.

 Spiritual life

 According to Kotnis, Bhausaheb Maharj was looked upon as the reincarnation of Sant Tukaram (1577–1650), a prominent Varkari Sant and spiritual poet of the Bhakti, who had taken birth again in the Neelwani Lingayat community to finish his work of spreading the knowledge of Self-realisation.
 He met his guru Sri Nimbargi at the age of fourteen.
 At the request of Nimbargi, Bhausaheb Maharaj Deshpande (1843 Umdi - 1914 Inchgiri) received mantra initiation from Shri Raghunathpriya Sadhu Maharaj, who was an ardent follower and a devoted disciple of Shri Gurulingajangam Maharaj.
 Bhausaheb Maharaj became a disciple of Nimbargi Maharaj.